Moral development: Stages of moral reasoning

 The final level of moral reasoning is postconventional morality.
 The individual determines what the moral ideal for society is.
 The individual will begin to distinguish between what is morally acceptable and what is legal.
-He or she will recognize some laws violate basic moral principles.
-He or she will go beyond perspectives of social groups or authorities and will start to accept the perspectives of all points of view around the world.
+They will recognize some laws violate basic moral principles.
+They will go beyond perspectives of social groups or authorities and will start to accept the perspectives of all points of view around the world.
 In the first stage of postconventional, called “morality of contract, individual rights and democratic accepted law”, all people willingly work towards benefitting everyone.
-They understand all social groups within a society have different values but believe all intellectuals would agree on two points.The first point being freedom of liberty and life.
-Second, they would agree to having a democratic vote for changing unfair laws and improving their society.
+They understand all social groups within a society have different values but believe all intellectuals would agree on two points.
+First, freedom of liberty and life.
+Second, agreement to having a democratic vote for changing unfair laws and improving their society.
 The final stage of the final level of Kohlberg's moral reasoning is “morality of individual principles of conscience”, At this highest stage of moral reasoning, Kohlberg defines his stage 6 subjects as having a clear and broad concept of universal principles.
 The stage 6 thinker does not create the basis for morality.
 Instead, they explore, through self-evaluation, complex principles of respect for all individuals and for their rights that all religions or moral authorities would view as moral.
 Kohlberg stopped using stage 6 in his scoring manual, saying it was a “theoretical stage”.
 He began to score postconventional responses only up to stage 5.